deeptho/neumodvb/docs/channel_management.md

 put in a bouquet.
 The difference is important: channels and services are stored as separate records in the database.
 They can be assigned separate numbers for easy zapping.

-Services are created when they are discovered in the SDT data in muxes.
+Services are created when they are discovered in the SDT data or in the PAT data of muxes.
 Most of their properties are updated automatically, so there is little sense in changing them.
 For instance, you can change the name of a service in the service list, but this change will be overwritten with the name in the SDT table as soon as you tune to the service, or even an other related service.

 There are a few exceptions:

 * the service number is purely user defined.
-* some information like `VPID` (video pid) and `PMT PID` is not (yet?) extracted by neumoDVB because in most cases it is not needed for tuning.
+* some information like `VPID` (video pid) and `PMT PID` is usually not needed for tuning.
 In rare cases, their value is needed for tuning.
-One example is services that are not listed in the SDT.
+One example is services that are not listed in the SDT, nor in PAT.
   These streams are non-compliant, rare,  and are not yet handled well by neumoDVB (please submit a ticket if you find an example)

   Another example are the encrypted BBC streams at 27.5W.
 In this case the PMT is encrypted and it is not even possible to discover the video pid prior to decrypting this PMT.
 Currently this decryption is implemented